The area abounds with places of interest.

 The town of Dulverton, about 10 minutes drive away, has numerous shops, including a late-

-EXMOOR DARK SKY RESERVE is one of only 3 areas in the UK recognised by the International Dark Sky Association so views at night are great, too.
-You can hire a telescope from either Dunster or Dulverton National Park Centre or directly from Dark Sky Telescope Hire.
+EXMOOR was Europe’s First International Dark Sky Reserve so views at night are great, too.
+You can hire a telescope in advance from either Dunster or Dulverton National Park Centre or directly from Dark Sky Telescope Hire.